BoltWorks/pankkiyhteys/README.md

 sending files.
 Certificate renewal isn't currently supported with the Nordea client.

 For in depth technical documentation about Web Services [click here](https://www.finanssiala.fi/wp-content/uploads/2021/03/WebServices_Messages_v110_20200504.pdf).

+# Bolt.Works fork

+This fork is maintained by Bolt.Works, and focuses on Nordea support.
+We have an unmerged PR to the upstream repository, which adds Nordea support.
+The fork has gone through a lot of changes since its inception, and, since we don't use the original Osuuspankki client, whether or not this fork works with Osuuspankki is unknown.

 ## Install